by-jp/www.byjp.me/content/notes/twitter/1049926817950433280/index.md

 - from-twitter
 inReplyTo: /notes/twitter/1049926763906785280
 ---
 We part ways a few minutes later, he offers some sage parting advice: "Don't have too many beers tonight yeh?
-I know what you're like ha\!"
+I know what you're like ha!"
 4/5